|

 ground, but the concepts are the same.
 The biggest change most

 drinkers must undergo is warming up their beer.
-Ice cold beer numbs
+Ice cold beer

-the taste buds and doesn't allow the beer to develop its full flavor
+the taste buds and doesn't allow the beer to develop its full

 potential.
 In general, pale beer is best served at cooler

 temperatures than dark beer, and lagers cooler than ales.
-Start with
+Start

 40-50F (5-10C) for the cooler beers and 50-60F (10-15C) for the